pbaettig/moncron/README.md

 # moncron

-## mon
-mon is a wrapper for running scheduled jobs of any kind.
+moncron is a wrapper for running scheduled jobs of any kind.
 It will execute whatever commandline you provide and gather metrics about the execution, which are then forwarded to a prometheus pushgateway, POSTed to a webhook URL or recorded in a local file.

-### Parameters
+## Parameters
 - `-name`: a free-form name that is used to identify the run in logs / metrics
 - `-quiet`: disables all extra output and only displays the executed commands stdout and stderr
 - `-timeout`: max. duration to wait for the specified command.
 If execution exceeds the provided timeout the process will be forcefully killed

-#### Targets
+### Targets
 - `-pushgw`: URL to Prometheus Pushgateway instance.
 If provided metrics about the job execution are sent to it.
-- `-web`: URL to a webserver accepting POST requests containing job execution details in JSON format.
-You can use you're own webhook or use the `server` provided by moncron.
-In the latter case use the path `/api/runs`.
+- `-web`: URL to a webserver accepting POST requests containing job execution details in JSON format
 - `-log`: path to a local file where execution details are appended to
 - `-log-size`: max. file size in bytes.
 The program will truncate the file if it grows beyond the size specified here
 - `-stdout`: print execution details to stdout

-### Examples
+## Examples
 ```
 ./mon -name sleep -stdout -- sleep 2 | jq
 INFO[0000] started                                       name=sleep